onap/dcaegen2/docs/sections/architecture.rst

 - DCAE Services
     - Collectors
-        - Virtual Event Streaming (VES) collector
+        - Virtual Event Streaming (VES) collector.
+Validates, filters, and packages the received measurement data, and publishes the data to the "measurement data" topic of DMaaP.
         - SNMP Trap collector
     - Analytics
         - Holmes correlation analytics
-        - Threshold Crosssing Analytics (TCA)
+        - Threshold Crosssing Analytics (TCA).
+Contains CDAP but in R2 without Hadoop cluster as not required by ONAP use cases.
     - Microservices
-        - PNF Registration Handler
+        - PNF Registration Handler.
+Creates PNF entry in A&AI.
-        - Missing Heartbeat analytics
+        - Missing Heartbeat analytics.
+Microservice that monitors heart beat messages from VNFs, alert event is generated when HB is missing.
-        - Universal Data Mapper service
+        - Universal Data Mapper service.
+Converts other caps data (SNMP) into VES data.

 The fingure below shows the DCAE R2 architecture and how the components work with each other.
 Among the components, blue boxes represent platform components; white boxes represent service components; purple boxes represent other ONAP components that DCAE Platform interfaces with; and orange pieces represent operator or operator like actors.

 .. image:: images/architecture.gif

 Deployment Scenarios
 --------------------